Synchrophasors and Synchrowaveforms for the Distribution Grid: The SoCal 28-Bus Dataset: Introduction

+System-level analysis requires a consistent data format, yet data harmonization across heterogeneous hardware, installed over several decades, is a significant undertaking.
+Finally, from our experience collaborating with utilities and campus facilities departments, many existing data collection systems are often plagued with missing data, mis-calibration, mis-labeling, and other quality issues \cite{della_giustina_electrical_2014}.

-These issues are largely due to the fact that traditionally, distribution grids mainly consist of passive circuit elements over which system operators exert limited control.
-As such, most existing distribution grids are designed and operated with limited visibility, with scarce availability of time-series measurements \cite{della_giustina_electrical_2014} and a lack of up-to-date topology information \cite{weng_distributed_2017}.
-As a result, modern distribution grid research is often tested on simulated circuits such as the IEEE n-bus systems.
-There is a lack of real-world test cases for which the circuit parameters and timeseries originate from a physical system.
-The SoCal 28-Bus Dataset is designed to serve as a testbed for distribution system control and optimization algorithms.
+These limitations are largely due to the fact that traditionally, distribution grids mainly consist of passive circuit elements over which system operators exert very limited control.
+As such, most existing distribution grids are designed and operated with limited visibility, with scarce time-series measurements \cite{della_giustina_electrical_2014} and a lack of accurate topology information \cite{weng_distributed_2017}.
+With the proliferation of DERs, modern distribution systems are increasingly operated towards the limit while the availability of controllable devices also increases.
+Legacy metering systems are no longer sufficient to support modern distribution grid operations and planning.

+A summary of existing metering approaches against ours is provided in \figref{fig:approach}.
+In comparison, our approach is different in that the meters are densely deployed unlike typical SCADA, ADMS, and transmission system PMUs; offer a higher sampling rate than typical AMI and BMS systems; are synchronized with a global phase reference unlike most distribution grid meters; and preserve privacy by aggregating individual customers.